Princess Mafalda of Savoy: Early life: 1902–1925

-Mariage: 1925–1943
+Marriage: 1925–1943

-On 23 September 1925, at Racconigi Castle, in the presence of the whole royal family, Mafalda married Prince Philipp of Hesse, Landgrave of Hesse-Kassel and grandson of German Emperor Frederick III, whom she met at a garden party earlier in 1925.
-Prince Philipp and his brother Christoph were members of the National Socialist (Nazi) party.
+On 23 September 1925, at Racconigi Castle, in the presence of the whole royal family Mafalda married Prince Philipp of Hesse, Landgrave of Hesse-Kassel and grandson of German Emperor Frederick III, whom she had met at a garden party earlier in 1925.
+Prince Philipp and his brother Christoph were members of the Nazi Party and Mafalda adopted German citizenship.

 Prince Philipp's marriage to Princess Mafalda put him in position to act as intermediary between the National Socialist government in Germany (ruling since 1933) and the Fascist government in Italy, ruling since 1922.
 On the evening of 26 March 1935 she was present at an informal diplomatic dinner given by Adolf Hitler in the Reich President's House in Berlin.
 She sat next to Anthony Eden.
+The couple were also frequent guests at Hermann Göring's country residence and had links to many important people in Italian society, including royals, politicians and the papacy.

 However, during World War II, Adolf Hitler believed Princess Mafalda was working against the war effort; he called her the "blackest carrion in the Italian royal house".
 So did Hitler's Minister of Propaganda Joseph Goebbels, who called her "the biggest bitch (grösste Rabenaas) in the entire Italian royal house".